opencb/hpg-libs/README.md

 Each library must be compiled independently using SCons.
 A static library file (.a) will be generated as a result in c/build/ folder.

 BUILDING
-Scons is used as building system, to build the library download 'next' branch (for the most recent library), and execute:
+Scons is used as building system, to build the library download 'develop' branch (for the most recent library), and execute:

  $ scons

-GCC4.4+ is the only requirement.
+GCC4.4+ is the only requirement for both C and C++ components.
+Boost libraries are a requirement for C++.

 DOCUMENTATION